GW170817: Announcement

 The observations were officially announced on 16 October 2017 at press conferences at the National Press Club in Washington, D.C., and at the ESO headquarters in Garching bei München in Germany.

 Some information was leaked before the official announcement, beginning on 18 August 2017 when astronomer J. Craig Wheeler of the University of Texas at Austin tweeted "New LIGO.
 Source with optical counterpart.
 Blow your sox off!"
 He later deleted the tweet and apologized for scooping the official announcement embargo.
-Other people followed up on the rumor, and reported that the public logs of several major telescopes listed priority interruptions in order to observe NGC 4993, a galaxy 40 Mpc away in the Hydra constellation.
+Others followed up on the rumor, and reported that the public logs of several major telescopes had listed priority interruptions in order to observe NGC 4993, a galaxy 40 Mpc away in the Hydra constellation.
 The collaboration had earlier declined to comment on the rumors, not adding to a previous announcement that there were several triggers under analysis.